CortexIntelligentAutomation/docs/content/en/docs/2024.7/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/prerequisites.md

 This file should be placed in a known location on the Application Server where the installation scripts will be run.
 This location will be required when running the installation script.

 If required, a separate X.509 SSL certificate can be obtained to be used by the load balancer to communicate with the Application Services.
-It must meet all of the other requirements laid out above, except the subject field can also be the FQDN of the load balancer (e.g. `CN=machine-name.domain.com`).
+It must meet all of the other requirements laid out above, except the subject field can also be the FQDN of the load balancer (e.g. `CN=load-balancer.domain.com`).

 #### Web Application Server

 {{% ctx %}} Gateway requires an X.509 SSL certificate to be installed on the Web Application Server.
+This can be the same certificate as used for the application servers or a different certificate.

 The certificate must have the following properties:

 * Enhanced Key Usage: `Server Authentication` and `Client Authentication`
 * Subject Alternative Names (SAN): At minimum the FQDN of the Server.
 It can also include NetBIOS Name, IP address, localhost, 127.0.0.1